yunhuiqistat/CEA/README.md

     use cPCA, else use scPCA.
 For use of scPCA, if vector, refer sumabss in PMD.cv from package PMA, if single number, refer sumabs in PMD in package PMA.
+  - `num_comps` if scPCA, specify the number of contrastive components that will be estimated by PMD, default is 20.
-  - `km_cluster` number showing number of nuisance clusters defined from kmeans clustering on treatment PCA.
+  - `km_cluster` number showing number of nuisance clusters defined from kmeans clustering on target PCA.
   - `ckm_cluster` number of interesting clusters defined from kmeans clustering on cPCA/scPCA.